Sillybloxy3/sillybloxy3.github.io/README.md

 ASHFALL — CONTAINMENT PROTOCOL

  When the ash came down, they walked.

 A survival horror shooter in a single HTML file.
 No install.
-No launcher.Open it and you are already past the containment line.
+No launcher.
+Open it and you are already past the containment line.

 	▶ PLAY NOW: sillybloxy3.github.io/game.html
 THE FILE

 Everything — engine, audio, saves — lives in one file.
-It runs offline,in any browser, forever.
+It runs offline, in any browser, forever.
 Your record follows you if you sign in.

-Sectors	175
+Sectors: 175
-Alphas	17 catalogued · 1 rumor
+Alphas: 17 catalogued · 1 rumor
-Weapons	22
+Weapons: 22
-Modes	Campaign · Endless · Sandbox · Bosses Only
+Modes: Campaign · Endless · Sandbox · Bosses Only
 CONTROLS
-Key	Action
+Key / Action
-WASD / Arrows	Move
+WASD / Arrows / Move
 Mouse	Aim
 LMB	Fire
 SPACE / RMB	Dash